The person who administers NetSuite for your organization is the key contact for NetSuite and your users. This person:

 Development of tests, functional testing, and rollout of customizations, custom objects, new enhancements, application releases, and system integration based on user/business needs

-The NetSuite account administrator uses the The Administrator Role.
+The person who administers NetSuite uses The Administrator Role.

 The Administrator Role